RyleeSnow/chat-sql-gen-llm/README.md

 &nbsp;

 ## Model Used:
 **SQLCoder** Model from Huggingface.
-Details and Dowload: https://huggingface.co/defog/sqlcoder-7b-2
+Details: https://huggingface.co/defog/sqlcoder-7b-2

+If you want to use this model, you could download all files on this page https://huggingface.co/defog/sqlcoder-7b-2/tree/main to your local folder, and set it as the `model_path` when running the code.

 &nbsp;